Cash-to-Crypto Industry Dominated by ATMs Is a Law-Enforcement Concern: TRM Labs

 The report, released Wednesday, highlights why law enforcement authorities worldwide have concerns about the growing use of crypto ATMs, which take fiat currency and send crypto to the desired digital wallet.
 In 2023 alone, 79% of all illicit cash-to-crypto tranfers, over $30 million, went to known scam addresses through cash-to-crypto services.

 Crypto ATMs were in the spotlight again earlier this month when Germany's financial regulator, BaFin, seized 13 in a raid, confiscating cash amounting to almost 250,000 euros ($280,000).
 The report said such crackdowns are part of a "broader trend," citing the 2023 examples of the U.K. shutting down 26 bitcoin ATMs and U.S. authorities seizing 18 in Texas and more than 50 Bitcoin of America ATMs in Ohio.
+The U.K. charged a shopkeeper with operating an illegal crypto ATM for the first time, the BBC reported on Wednesday.

 "While illicit actors look to cryptocurrencies to move funds faster cross-border, crypto ATMs face additional money laundering vulnerabilities due to the use of cash and lack of face-to-face communication or account open controls," the report said.

-Note: UPDATE (Aug 29 12:20 UTC): Adds the U.K.'s first illegal crypto ATM court case in third paragraph.